FarronF/limerick-council-meetings/meetings/2022/12/12-Monthly Meeting of the Metropolitan District of Limerick/Agenda - Meeting of the Metropolitan District of Limerick - 12th December 2022.md

 I will ask at the next meeting of the Metropolitan District of Limerick as to when will the Bloodmill

-Road be opened to link with Castletroy and what are the detailed plans for this road.--- 4
+Road be opened to link with Castletroy and what are the detailed plans for this road.
+---
+4

 **12.Question submitted by Councillor C. Slattery**